How to Boost Your Mood On Blue Monday

 Go through @therock's Instagram feed.

+Go ahead and scroll.
 This guy is a living, breathing motivation machine.
 Feeling hopeless?
 He'll forcefully revive you.
 Thought of an excuse not to act like a human today?
 He'll negate it.
 Acting like a victim of Blue Monday rather than a champion?
-You can bet he'll snap you out of it—and fast.
+You can bet he'll snap you out of it — and fast.
 Can you guess what Dwayne "The Rock" Johnson would say to Blue Monday?
 "COME AT ME."